Abilify Lawsuits - Compulsive Behavior Injuries

 Abilify Lawsuit News

 Abilify is a best-selling drug that “is used to treat schizophrenia, and can be used in combination with other drugs to treat depression,” as STAT News puts it.
 It turns out that it can also, in rare cases at least, cause some very odd side effects.
 STAT reports that in a warning posted yesterday, the FDA explained that the drug appears to sometimes cause people to have urges to engage in various forms of behavior impulsively, ranging from sex to gambling.
-To read more, click New York Magazine
+Reported in New York Magazine - Abilify Uncontrollable Urges

 FDA and Scientific Studies Regarding Abilify

 The FDA identified 167 patients between 2002 and 2016 that began experiencing new urges leading to compulsive behavior after starting Abilfy treatment.
-Within days to weeks of reducing or discontinuing the medicine, all of the patients reported their intense urges stopped.
-None of the patients had a history of pathological gambling, compulsive sexual behavior, binge eating, or compulsive shopping prior to starting the treatment.
+Within days to weeks after reducing or stopping the medicine, all of the patients reported their urges stopped.
+None of the patients had a history of pathological gambling, compulsive sexual behavior, binge eating, or compulsive shopping before starting the treatment.

 Safety information for antipsychotic drug Abilify and risk of certain impulse-control behaviours

 Labels for the prescription antipsychotic drugs Abilify and Abilify Maintena (aripiprazole) have been updated in Canada to advise of an increased risk of impulsive behaviours of pathological gambling and hypersexuality.
 Reported in Health Canada - Abilify Safety Concerns